Exploring possible magnetic monopoles-induced magneto-electricity in spin ices: Discussion

 The absence of a similar signal in \TTO\ could be due to the departure of \TTO\ from classical spin ice physics.
 The magnetic moments associated to the Tb$^{3+}$ ions have a much weaker Ising character allowing them to tilt in a magnetic field, thus altering the spin ice phase diagram.
 Actually, the enhanced quantum fluctuations in \TTO\ bring it closer to a quantum spin liquid.
 Khomskii's mechanism, conferring an electric dipole to any monopole configuration, was nevertheless predicted to occur in \TTO\ under magnetic field and to stabilize a bilayered crystal of monopoles \cite{Jaubert2015}.
 We did not observe any magneto-electric signature of this behavior, probably because these subtle effects are masked by the strong single-ion quadratic magneto-dielectric contribution in this compound.

-Based on dielectric measurements, we have succeeded in disentangling the various contributions involved in the electrical response of pyrochlore compounds.
+In conclusion, based on dielectric measurements, we have succeeded in disentangling the various contributions involved in the electrical response of pyrochlore compounds.
 In addition to extrinsic contributions at high temperature, we have isolated a quadratic single-ion response that seems particularly large in \TTO\ and could shed further light on the pathological behavior of this quantum spin liquid material.
 At the lowest temperature, in the canonical spin ice \HTO, we observed a clear signature in the permittivity of the spin-ice correlation regime, in all magnetic field directions.
-These subtle features were confronted with calculations assuming the dressing of magnetic monopoles by electric dipoles.
-The inability of this model to account for the observations urgently calls for further contributions.
-One of them, which has not been considered so far, is the coupling between the electrically dressed monopoles and the single ion induced electric dipole that we have shown to be present with a quadratic dependence on the magnetic field.
+These subtle features were confronted with calculations assuming the dressing of magnetic monopoles by electric dipoles as proposed by Khomskii \cite{Khomskii2012}.
+The absence of full agreement between experiments and modelisation clearly shows that the direct observation of the monopole electric moments is masked by other stronger contributions.
+One of them, which has not been considered so far, is the rare earth single ion magneto-dielectric effect that we have shown to be present with a quadratic dependence on the magnetic field and an increased amplitude at low temperatures.
+This induced electric moment should interact with the electrically dressed monopoles and may be responsible for the complex magneto-dielectric response of this spin ice compound.